Advanced Core Web Vitals: LCP, INP, CDN & Real User Monitoring

 Once you’re collecting data, look for patterns:

-- Segment by device type: Mobile vs. desktop often have very different performance
+- Segment by device type: Mobile vs. desktop performance is often drastically different.
+Mobile might have 3x worse scores

-- Look at the 75th percentile, not the median—that’s what Google uses for Core Web Vitals
+- Look at the 75th percentile, not the median — that’s what Google uses for Core Web Vitals thresholds

 bonusChrome User Experience Report (CrUX) provides free aggregated RUM data for millions of websites.
-Check your site at PageSpeed Insights or use the CrUX API for programmatic access.
+You don’t even need to implement anything — if your site has enough Chrome traffic, the data is already being collected.
+Check your site using PageSpeed Insights or access the raw data via the CrUX API and BigQuery.

 Putting It All Together